Business to Business Marketing?

 Email Opens & Clicks – using the Aaron Ross methods for pinpointing prospects who respond to emails (a subset of purchased lists)

-VisitorTrack Website Visitors – identifying high-value site visitors (such as those who consume certain pages / many pages, but do not “convert” as a lead).
+VisitorTrack Website Visitors – identifying high-value site visitors (such as those who consume certain pages / many pages, but do not “convert” as a qualified prospect).

 Here are the results we have found for the top performing lists;